 As our readers know, Municipal Matters began early this year.
 Before our launch, we reviewed other blogs to get a feel for what lawyers were blogging about and how the knowledge was being presented.
 After all, blogging is a . . .

 Interpreting the Aggregate Resources Act

 When does removal of rocks from the surface of the ground become operation of a pit under the Aggregate Resources Act (the “Act”) and require a license?
 This was the topic of a recent successful appeal by A.J.L.
 Janssen Landscaping Ltd. (“Janssen”) of its conviction at trial of operating a pit without a license.

-Janssen approached the owner . . .
+Janssen approached . . .